Frequently Asked Questions (FAQs)

 Simulation speed will vary depending on a number of factors such as computer hardware, the bulk material properties and also the scale of the system being investigated.

 EDEM has a powerful solver that enables fast and efficient simulations.
 It is highly parallelized for use in multi-core shared memory workstations.
-EDEM also has a GPU solver engine which can deliver simulation results up to 10 times faster than by using traditional desktop CPUs.
+EDEM also has GPU and multi-GPU solver engines.
+Using GPU can deliver simulation results up to 12 times faster than by using traditional desktop CPUs.

 We provide tools to our users for estimating simulation run-time before they start a project, and there are also ways to improve simulation speed by varying input parameters.